mkj3085003/2025_Notes/pages/Part 1.md

 				- I was born and raised in a small county town in Wenshui, Lvliang, Shanxi
 					- an inland city located in the northern part of China
 				- It is well known for its rich cultural heritage and agricultural traditions
+				- and it's also a slow-paced city with laid-back re
 			- Is that a big city or a small city?
 			- What‘s your hometown famous for?
 		- B. Past&Future